If You Care About Cyntoia Brown, You Should Know Chrystul Kizer's Name

 Kizer was charged with first degree murder, arson, and being a felon in possession of a firearm.
 Her bail was set at $1 million.

-But the story that made for good headlines —the out of control teen killing a man and taking joyrides in his BMW — would turn out to be a lot more complicated.
+But the story that made for good headlines —the out of control teen killing a man and taking a joyride in his BMW — would turn out to be a lot more complicated.

 Advertisement